Reviews Communities Blog FAQ Services About Contact

 “You include water, sewer, trash, and internet at a flat $95 per month, and add a $25 monthly credit on electricity during July to September.
 If actual allocated charges exceed $95, I pay the overage up to $20.
 Please confirm in a lease addendum.”

-What This Looks Like in Carlsbad, Oceanside, and Solana Beach
+What Do Rentals Actually Look Like in Carlsbad, Oceanside, and Solana Beach Under $3K?

-You’ll see distinct patterns by neighborhood once you lock the under-$3,000 target and day-sleeper criteria.
+You will see distinct patterns by neighborhood once you lock the under-$3,000 target and day-sleeper criteria.
+Carlsbad and Oceanside anchor the value range while Solana Beach sits at the premium end with very limited inventory under budget.

 Carlsbad